shaun-h/nodejs-disks/README.md

 Gets current disk information from Server hosting nodejs application.

-This was derived from the original creator project, node-diskfree by Ismael Gorissen (pinchprojectbackend) it is available at https://bitbucket.org/pinchprojectbackend/node-diskfree/ license for this project is shown in OriginalLicense.md
+This was derived from the original creator project, node-diskfree it is available at https://bitbucket.org/pinchprojectbackend/node-diskfree/ license for this project is shown in OriginalLicense.md

 I have added the drive mountpoint name as well as calculating the percentage of used space and percentage of free space.